hashtopolis/server/README.md

-# Hashtopussy #
+# Hashtopussy

-This is a wrapper for oclHashcat for distributed hashcracking, based on the source code of Hashtopus.
+This is a wrapper for hashcat for distributed hashcracking, based on the source code of Hashtopus.

+Notice: We decided to just publish Hashtopussy working with hashcat v3 and not focussing on also supporting the older versions.
+If you would like to use Hashtopussy with the older versions, please checkout commit cdf2857067c9613f546f7428be95e5a7c0255d0f where it was the state before adding hc v3 support.

-### What is working? ###
+### What is working?

 * Templating
 * Bootstrap added